drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Following the Discovery

+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/following-discovery-70c0d3c4'><i class='fa fa-play' aria-hidden='true'></i></button>

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_after_discovery.png){: loading=lazy }
 #### X-rays of Complex with CGP38560

-In 1991 X-ray studies were carried out on the reference CGP38560 peptide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/x-rays-complex-cgp38560-357000b1'><i class='fa fa-play' aria-hidden='true'></i></button>In 1991 X-ray studies were carried out on the reference CGP38560 peptide.
 The modeling predictions of the bioactive conformation made in 1987 proved to be correct and gave the research team a four-year head start on the project.
 The difference in the position of the Histidine moiety is of minor importance and did not affect the project.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.